 1/11 Stakeholder Proposed Compromise: Utilities will provide, on an annual basis, the percentage of Trade Allies whose primary business location is in an Environmental Justice community defined in the same manner as agreed to for IQ multi-family program participation mapping.

+2/7 Meeting: Utilities will provide a list of participating Trade Allies for program year 2024 in a spreadsheet format accompanying the utility’s Q2 2024 report.
+This spreadsheet will include the zip code or primary business location of each Trade Ally, whether that Trade Ally is a diverse business, and identify whether or not the Trade Ally’s primary business location is an economically disadvantaged area.
+Utilities commit to conducting research in 2025, as it pertains to Trade Ally geographic distributions and their relation to economically disadvantaged areas.
+This research will provide recommendations for future reporting that would be helpful in understanding this issue.
+Utilities will make best efforts to report on this Trade Ally research by end of Q4 2025.
+Results of this research will be discussed with SAG and the IQ North and / or IQ South EE Committees.

 Program Administrators shall work with interested stakeholders to reach consensus in developing the specific metrics to address these reporting needs.
 The metrics may evolve over time.